MinnPost/minnpost-templates/app/templates/_README.md

 Deploying will push the relevant files up to Amazon's AWS S3 so that they can be easily referenced on the MinnPost site.
 This is specific to MinnPost, and your deployment might be different.

 1. Run: `grunt deploy`
-1. This will output a bit of HTML to if you want to use the project as an embed.
+    * This will output a bit of HTML to if you want to use the project as an embed.

+There are to main ways to include the necessary HTML in a page in order to run the project.

+1. Copy the relevant parts from `index.html`.
+    * This has the benefit of showing messages to users that have older browsers or have Javascript turned off.
+This also uses the build that separates out the third-party libraries that are used and are less likely to change; this gains a bit of performance for users.
+1. Copy the embed output from `grunt deploy`.

 ## Hacks